 There are some questions that should be addressed before coming to a conclusion.
 They are as follows:

-1. Do the COVID-19 hospitalized patients have less vitamin D levels?
+1. Do all the COVID-19 hospitalized patients have less vitamin D levels?

 2. Did supplementation with vitamin D increase the levels of chemical mediators of inflammation like Tregs?

-If there are satisfactory answers available for these questions based on scientific studies, it can confidently be justified to use vitamin D supplementation in COVID-19 patients or to prevent COVID-19.
-Also, since this vitamin is a sunshine vitamin, the prevalence of COVID-19 or its severity should be reduced in people who are in such a geographical area where there is adequate sunlight.
+If satisfactory answers are available for these questions based on scientific studies, it can confidently be justified to use vitamin D supplementation in COVID-19 patients or to prevent COVID-19.
+Also, since this vitamin is a sunshine vitamin, the prevalence of COVID-19 or its severity should be reduced in people in such a geographical area where there is adequate sunlight.

-Hence, yes, even though it is a controversial topic, the consumption of Vitamin D has shown benefits with innate and adaptive immunity.
-As it is difficult to get enough vitamin D from food sources alone, it is advisable to consume supplements, but it is always advisable to consult your physician before consuming the same.
+Hence, even though it is a controversial topic, the consumption of Vitamin D has shown benefits with innate and adaptive immunity.
+Also, it has been found in a recent study that vitamin D supplementation has reduced the risk of hospitalization in patients affected with COVID-19.
+As it is difficult to get enough vitamin D from food sources alone, it is advisable to consume supplements.
+Still, it is always advisable to consult your physician before consuming the same.

-COVID-19 is a pandemic that is raising many questions, and the answer for prevention and treatment is still under research.
+The number of COVID-19 cases diagnosed and recovered continues to rise with each new SARS-CoV-2 variant, although slowing in summer and fall due to beneficial effects of sunlight.
 Vitamins and minerals have always been a good source for increasing immunity in the body.
-Vitamin D has many beneficial effects.
+The functions of vitamin D in bone and calcium metabolism are well-known; however, this pandemic has reinforced its immunomodulatory effects.
+Vitamin D is related to the severity and mortality of COVID-19 cases, a high prevalence of vitamin D deficiency was seen in patients with COVID-19 with acute respiratory failure.
 Although research is still being done on the benefits of vitamin D in COVID-19, there are some positive possibilities depending on some studies done.
-Anything taken without a physician's guidance in such a situation can prove to be toxic, making medical consultation mandatory before consuming the same.
+Anything taken without a physician's guidance in such a situation can prove toxic.Therefore, making a medical consultation is mandatory before consuming the same.
 Online medical platforms have made this consultation process easy.
-To know more about this topic, consult a physician or specialist online.

 Last reviewed at: